Monika: Hi Celeste, it's so great to have you here! I'm really excited to chat with you.

 Celeste: I’m a 22-year-old trans woman from Chicago.
-I’m currently in college working towards a degree in designing and building theatre sets and I love it!
-I really like cars and architecture and love taking walks and watching movies.
+I’m currently in college working towards a degree in designing and building theatre sets, and I absolutely love it!
+I have a strong passion for cars and architecture, and I enjoy taking walks and watching movies in my free time.

-Monika: What inspired you to share your intimate life moments on social media?
+Monika: What motivated you to start sharing your personal journey and moments on social media?

-Celeste: Especially in early transition, I had very few moments where I looked in the mirror and felt like I looked like a girl and felt "cute".
+Celeste: Celeste: Especially in early transition, I had very few moments where I looked in the mirror and felt like I looked like a girl and felt "cute."
 When I had those moments, I wanted to post them and celebrate it.
-As time has gone on, I have felt more confident in my appearance and my posts have been more for the purpose of inspiring "baby trans" (Early or pre-transition folks) and also getting some validation when I have especially dysphoric days.
+As time has gone on, I’ve felt more confident in my appearance, and now my posts are more about inspiring "baby trans" (early or pre-transition folks) and getting some validation when I have especially dysphoric days.
+I’ve found that sharing my journey has not only helped me but also connected me with others who might be going through similar struggles.

 Celeste: I consider myself incredibly lucky that I didn't have anyone really oppose my transition too badly.
 Only a few things stick out in my mind as being really upsetting.
 One was I was worried about coming out to a certain family member as I wasn't sure how he'd react.
 He recently passed away however and a part of me wishes I had told him before he left.

-The last thing that really sucked was I took a gap year in my schooling during the start of COVID and wanted a job.
-I applied at a place under "Celeste", had to call and come into the store a few times to get an interview.
-I was told I had a good chance at a job, but was ultimately denied.
-Out of curiosity, I applied to a similar place under my deadname and saying I was a man.
-I got a call a week or two later and came in for an interview and was hired by the end of it.
+Celeste: Yes!
+One of the hardest things was when I took a gap year in my schooling during the start of COVID and wanted a job.
+I applied at a place under "Celeste," had to call and come into the store a few times to get an interview.
+I was told I had a good chance at getting hired, but was ultimately denied.
+Out of curiosity, I applied to a similar place using my deadname and presenting as a man.
+I got a call a week or two later, came in for an interview, and was hired by the end of it.

-I started HRT on the 3rd day of that job, quit around month 11, and never came out (except to a few coworkers).
-The pay was good and I was getting hours, but I knew a lot of people there wouldn't accept me (They already barely accepted me as a "feminine man").
-It was not healthy for my mental health and I'm glad I left.
-I especially knew it was bad when I started referring to myself in my head as my deadname and he/him again.
+I started HRT on the third day of that job, quit around month eleven, and never came out, except to a few coworkers.
+The pay was good and I was getting hours, but I knew a lot of people there wouldn't accept me.
+They already barely accepted me as a "feminine man."
+It wasn’t healthy for my mental state, and I’m really glad I left.
+I especially knew it was bad when I started referring to myself in my head using my deadname and he/him pronouns again.

-I'm sorry that's not a clear answer, but I don't have a definitive "worst", but there are a lot of little things.
-Whether it be uncertainty if you'll be accepted after coming out, being given support but with a caveat, or coming out and being happy with yourself, but needing to go back into the closet for nearly a year.
+I'm sorry that's not a clear answer, but I don't have a single definitive "worst" moment, just a lot of small, painful ones.
+Whether it’s the uncertainty of being accepted after coming out, being given support but with caveats, or being happy with yourself but needing to go back into the closet for nearly a year, it all adds up.
+Still, each of those moments helped me realize just how strong I am, and how committed I am to living openly and honestly now.

-Celeste: It wasn't a huge leap for my parents as I already had expressed the feeling of being gender fluid for about 4 or 5 years prior (I identified as such, but basically didn't tell anyone, nor did I dress or present as anything other than a cis man.
-It was my way of trying to explain the thoughts in my head of wanting to be a girl).
+Celeste: It wasn't a huge leap for my parents, as I had already expressed the feeling of being gender fluid for about four or five years prior.
+(I identified as such, but basically didn't tell anyone, nor did I dress or present as anything other than a cis man.
+It was my way of trying to explain the thoughts in my head of wanting to be a girl.)
 My brother was surprised at first and thought I would be better off as a man, but quickly changed his mind and accepted me.
-My extended family was surprisingly supportive albeit a bit surprised.
+My extended family was surprisingly supportive, albeit a bit surprised.
+I’m grateful that even the initial confusion gave way to kindness, something not every trans person is lucky to experience.

 Monika: Do you remember the first time you saw a transgender woman on TV or met anyone transgender in person?